Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Results

 \subsection{Velocity measurements}

-As is shown in the high-resolution Moment 1 maps (the bottom left images in Figures 1-8), all of the LCBGs in our sample show evidence of rotation.
-We measured systemic and rotation velocities ($\rm V_{rot}$) for the LCBGs in our sample using the high-resolution Moment 1 maps for each LCBG both by measuring a slice of velocities along the galaxies' major axes and by fitting rotation curves to each galaxy's velocity field.
-We then calculated $\rm M_{dyn}$ for each LCBG using both of these $\rm V_{rot}$ using the equation
+As is shown in the high-resolution Moment 1 maps (panel c in Figures \ref{fig:0119} - \ref{fig:mrk325}), all of the LCBGs in our sample show a velocity gradient in their Moment 1 maps, which is evidence of rotation.
+We measured systemic and rotation velocities ($\rm V_{rot}$) for the LCBGs in our sample using the high-resolution Moment 1 maps for each LCBG by measuring a slice of velocities along the galaxies' major axes (see panel d of Figures \ref{fig:0119} - \ref{fig:mrk325}).